 Cancer begins when normal cells in the body change and grow uncontrollably, forming a mass called a tumor.
-A tumor can be benign or malignant.
-A benign tumor is not cancerous and usually can be removed without growing back.
-A malignant tumor is cancerous and can invade and damage the body’s healthy tissues and organs.
+A tumor can be cancerous or benign.
+A cancerous tumor is malignant, meaning it can spread to other parts of the body.
+A benign tumor means the tumor will not spread and usually can be removed without growing back.

 Nasal cavity and paranasal sinus cancer are malignant tumors that begin in the inside of the nose or paranasal cavities around the nose.
 The nasal cavity is the space just behind the nose where air passes on the way to the throat.
-The paranasal sinuses are air-filled areas that surround the nasal cavity on the cheeks (maxillary sinuses), above and between the eyes (ethmoid and frontal sinuses), and behind the ethmoids (sphenoid sinuses).
+The paranasal sinuses are air-filled areas that surround the nasal cavity on the cheeks, the maxillary sinuses; above and between the eyes, the ethmoid and frontal sinuses; and behind the ethmoids, the sphenoid sinuses.
 The maxillary sinus is the most common location of paranasal sinus cancer.

 Nasal cavity and paranasal sinus cancer are two of the major types of cancer in the head and neck region and belong to a group of tumors known as head and neck cancer .